-Ask for permission first
+Ask for Permission First

-According to Gottsman, guests should never post pictures of the bride and groom until they get the go ahead.
-Unless stated otherwise (for example, there's a wedding hashtag sign encouraging guests to Instagram photos), it's up to the couple to post the first picture, which also includes the wedding venue and fellow guests, she says.
-"There's always a chance that feelings could get hurt when someone sees posts from the big day, and they realize they weren't included."
+According to Gottsman, guests should never post pictures of the newlyweds until they get the go-ahead.
+Unless stated otherwise (for example, there's a wedding hashtag sign encouraging guests to Instagram photos), it's up to the couple to post the first picture, which also includes the wedding venue and fellow guests.
+"There's always a chance that feelings could get hurt when someone sees posts from the big day, and they realize they weren't included," she says.